 - Red onion

-- Green bell pepper – green bell pepper is traditional, but use what you’ve got!
+- Green bell pepper – green pepper is traditional, but use what you’ve got!

-- Olive oil – use the good stuff!
+- Extra virgin olive oil – use the good stuff!

 - Red wine vinegar